emanuelegiona/PONE2016_17/README.md

 ### Notes

+- You can find several log files in the `misc` directory:

+    - `server.log`: contains all received commands, also listing which IP address they came from and mapping each of them to a request ID, in order to track the outcome of the command with it; additionally, there's the PID too if using the Unix/Linux implementation.

+    - `seeds.log`: each row contains a file path and its relative seed used; it's updated if and only if the encryption is successful.

+    - `error.log`: contains errors arose during I/O operations.

 - Theoretically, there is no maximum supported file size; however, tests have run flawlessly with files up to 10 GB for the Unix/Linux implementation and up to 4 GB for the Windows implementation, omitting the remaining tests up to 10 GB, assuming there would be no problem whatsoever

 - OpenMP is used during the cipher/decipher phase, while any other threaded operation makes use of native threads (POSIX or WIN32)